kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_09_web_api_raw.md

 **prime2** is the smaller of p and q

-**exponent1, exponent2, coefficient** are the pre-computed values that go into the Chinese Remainder Theorem to speed up the long exponent
+**exponent1, exponent2, coefficient** are the pre-computed values that go into the Chinese Remainder Theorem to speed up the publicExponent

 **What can be public?**  Only the **modulus** and the **publicExponent (65537)** can be public, everything else must be kept private!